coniconico/allerpatiner/README.md

 # allerpatiner
-États des patinoires à Montréal
+États des patinoires à Montréal.
-Show skating rink conditions in Montréal
+Show skating rink conditions in Montréal.
 Use a public xml data file from the city of Montréal.

 This is my first project in Javascript ever !